Robert Steuart

 Advocating the ballot, civil registration, and church reform, he was returned for the seat at the 1832, recognised for his "abundant crop of hair" and was "much respected by all parties".
 His reputation led him to become a Lords Commissioner of the Treasury under Lord Melbourne, but resigned the office in 1841 after being passed over for the Irish secretaryship.
 Dependent on government support, he held the seat until his defeat to James Maitland Balfour in 1841.

-Shortly after, he accepted a position as chargé d'affaires and consul general to Colombia, where he died of a fever in 1843.
+Shortly after, he accepted a position as chargé d'affaires and consul general to the Republic of New Granada, where he died of a fever in 1843.